ASHFORD DISTRICT

 **PARANORMAL ACTIVITY**

 There have been reports of women's ghosts seen in the upstairs areas of the Farriers Arms.
 Could these be residual energies of the ladies of the night who worked in those rooms during the early days?
+Witnesses describe seeing figures in old-fashioned dresses, their footsteps softly echoing along the corridors.
+Some claim to hear faint, wistful laughter, and the occasional rustle of silk as if the apparitions are caught up in a spectral dance from a bygone era.
+Recorded accounts of these spectral sightings date back to the 1930s, when local residents first reported seeing and hearing unexplained phenomena.
 Additionally, there is a report of a male ghost said to have died in a road accident in the 1970s, but no further details or descriptions are provided.

 While checking through newspapers for road accident deaths in or related to Mersham, I found one significant incident: